-Our findings can be summarised as follows.
+Our findings are robust to a large number of robustness tests and can be summarised as follows.
 First, overall, we found small beneficial effects for worker flows: i.e., robot exposure reduced job separations and increased job findings.
-More specifically, we detected strong cross-country heterogeneities that depended on labour costs: on the one hand, in countries with low labour costs (mainly CEE countries), higher levels of robot exposure led to lower job separation rates, and thus to higher levels of job stability; whereas in countries with high labour costs, by contrast, robot exposure was associated with lower levels of job stability.
-On the other hand, in countries with low labour costs, higher levels of robot exposure led to increased job findings; whereas in countries with high labour costs, higher levels of robot exposure led to decreased job findings.
-These results are in line with the Marshallian laws of labour demand, which states that labour is more likely to be substituted by other factors of production if labour costs are relatively high.
-An additional explanation for the benign effects of robots in countries with low labour costs could be that in these countries, automation was largely connected to greenfield investment and integration into global value chains (Cséfalvay 2020).
-This could imply that automation investment was a complement of, rather than a substitute for, labour.
+We detected strong cross-country heterogeneities that depend on initial labour costs: on the one hand, in countries with low or average levels of labour costs, higher robot exposure led to lower job separation rates, and thus improved job stability, to a much larger extent than in countries with high levels of labour costs.
+On the other hand, in countries with low or average levels of labour costs, higher levels of robot exposure led to increased job findings; but in countries with high levels of labour costs, higher levels of robot exposure reduced job findings.